-These lakes are unlikely to be impaired by phosphorus loads exceeding BG+50% as they have low responsiveness, or they have high responsiveness but their loads do not exceed BG+50% so they have some capacity for additional loads.
+These lakes are unlikely to be impaired by phosphorus loads exceeding BG+50% as they have low responsiveness, or they have high responsiveness but their potential loads do not exceed BG+50% so they have some capacity for additional loads.
 Additional shoreline un-serviced lot creation therefore can be permitted, but policies should be put in place so that the potential for additional phosphorus loads is minimized as much as possible to avoid degradation of water quality.

-"Standard" management is recommended for lakes that have a phosphorus load that would not cause them to exceed the revised PWQO for total phosphorus concentration (i.e., P Load <BG +50%) and have a low responsiveness to phosphorus loads.
-These lakes have capacity for additional shoreline unserviced lot creation, but policies should still be implemented to protect water quality from additional phosphorus loads.
+"Standard" management is recommended for lakes that have:

+- a. a potential phosphorus load that would not cause them to exceed the revised PWQO for total phosphorus concentration (i.e., P Load <BG +50%), and - b. have a low responsiveness to phosphorus loads.

+These lakes have capacity for additional shoreline un-serviced lot creation, but policies should still be implemented to protect water quality from additional phosphorus loads as a general practice of good lake management.

-Application of Triggers
+6.2.1 Application of Triggers

-The "triggers" address uncertainty in the model-based classification system by adding additional information from the monitoring program.
+The three proposed "triggers" address uncertainty in the model-based classification system by adding additional information from the monitoring program.